 Members of the House of Lords are mostly appointed by the Queen, generally on the advice of the major political parties.
 A fixed number of hereditary members are elected internally (an election occurring when a vacancy arises), and a limited number of Church of England archbishops and bishops also sit in the House.
 The House of Lords acts as a chamber of review for legislation passed by the lower house.
-The Supreme Court of the United Kingdom is the highest court for all matters under English law, Northern Irish law and Scottish civil law (replacing the House of Lords, which had this role until 2009).
+The Supreme Court of the United Kingdom is the highest court for all matters under English law, Northern Irish law and Scottish civil law.

 The political party or coalition that wins the most seats in a general election forms the new government, led by its party leader — who becomes Prime Minister.
 The Prime Minister appoints ministers, including Cabinet members.
 Government ministers are chosen from the ranks of serving MPs and Lords in Parliament.